×

 bandipur sacntuary

-There are conducted safaris both during the day as well as at night within the park.
-You can choose to travel in bus, jeep or on elephants.
+Safaris are conducted both during the day as well as at night within the park.
+You can choose to travel by bus, jeep or on elephants.
 However, the last one is undoubtedly the most exciting.
-There are group treks within the park, organised by the forest department where you will be under the supervision of an experienced, professional.
+There are group treks within the park, organized by the forest department where you will be under the supervision of an experienced professional.

 The peak time to visit Bandipur is between April and October.
 There is also a hill, that is the highest point of the sanctuary within the perimeters of the forest and an old fort built in the 13th century.